-- Use one of the many copyright free music libraries online (such as Incompetech or AudioMicro) that allow you to use a wide variety of music tracks in your film projects at no cost. - Make the most of the musical talents in your film group and compose your own music.
+- Use one of the many copyright free music libraries online (such as Incompetech or AudioMicro) that allow you to use a wide variety of music tracks in your film projects at no cost. - Make the most of the musical talents in your film group and compose your own music. - Soundly is a free and comprehensive sound effects library.
+Each sound is fully searchable and easy to add to your editing timeline.
+Sound effects are a brilliant way to emphasise actions and enhance storytelling in your film. getsoundly.com

-LOGOS 8 BRANDING
+LOGOS AND BRANDING